DataDog/documentation/content/en/agent/amazon_ecs/tags.md

 If you do not have unified service tagging enabled, complete the following steps to collect ECS resource tags:

-1. Verify your [Amazon ECS container instances][2] are associated to an IAM role.
+1. Verify your [Amazon ECS container instances][2] are associated with an IAM role.
 This can be done when creating a new cluster with the ECS cluster creation wizard or in the launch configuration used by an autoscaling group.
 2. Update the IAM role used by your [Amazon ECS container instances][2] with: `ecs:ListTagsForResource`.
 3. Update your [datadog-agent-ecs.json][3] file ([datadog-agent-ecs1.json][4] if you are using an original Amazon Linux AMI) to enable resource tag collection by adding the following environment variable: